 Christ the King Sixth Form College is committed to observing the importance of sector measures and indicators and uses the FE Choices data available on the GOV.UK website which looks at measures such as success rates.
 The College is required to complete the annual Finance Record for the Education and Skills Funding Agency ("ESFA").
 The College is assessed by the ESFA as having an "Outstanding" financial health grading.
+This has been a long term achievement for the college.
 The current rating of Outstanding is considered an acceptable outcome.